Graduate Education, Leadership, and Counseling

 Transfer of Credit

-Upon application to and before admission to any graduate degree program in education, leadership, and counseling, students may request transfer of up to 12 semester hours of graduate credits completed at an accredited institution, or up to 30 graduate credits for the Clinical Mental Health Counseling program.
-These credits must have been earned within six years of the date of credit transfer approval.
-All transfer credits must be approved by the program director and the department chair.
+Students may request transfer of up to 12 semester hours of graduate credits completed at an accredited institution.
+These credits must have been earned within six years from the date of acceptance into the program.
+All transfer credits must be approved by the program director.
 Courses accepted for transfer must be similar to required or elective courses that are approved for the respective programs, and a grade of at least “B” must have been earned in each of these courses.

 Transfer of Credit for Educational Specialist (Ed.S.)
 Students